Trevoke/movie-ticket-kata-js/README.md

 # Movie Ticket Kata

-First, head [here](https://carbonfive.zoom.us/j/263187272) to join our Zoom meeting.
-It will help me following along while you work through the assignment.

 ## What Are We Building?

 Write a program that calculates purchase price for movie tickets *using any language you like*.
 It should not be a full-blown web app; it can be a simple class or collection of methods invokable by your test suite.
 We'll provide you with some requirements, test-cases, and even a sample interface - all you have to do is give us some software.